FlexDW/GraphQL2Pandas/README.md

-# GraphQL2Pandas
+# GraphQL to Pandas DataFrame
-Python GraphQL Client that converts to Pandas DataFrame
+Python GraphQL Client that returns output as a Pandas DataFrame